workday-accessibility/accessibility-eval/keyboard.md

 	</li>
 	<li>Ensure the focus order is logical.
 		<ol start="1" type="a">
-			<li>When navigation sequences affect meaning and operability, focusable components need to receive focus in an order that preserves meaning and operability.</li>
+			<li>When navigation sequences affect meaning and operability, focusable elements need to receive focus in an order that preserves meaning and operability.</li>
-			<li>The focus order should generally follow the top to bottom start to end reading order but it may divert from this if the order.</li>
+			<li>The focus order should generally follow the reading order: top to bottom and start to end.
+However, the focus order can also differ as long as the order makes sense for the activity. </li>
-			<li>When a modal appears focus should be set in the modal and when dismissed, focus should be returned to the triggering element.</li>
+			<li>When a popup appears focus should be set on the new content and when dismissed, focus should be returned to the triggering element.</li>
 		</ol>
 	 </li>
 	<li>Ensure keyboard focus is visible.